-Thank you to everyone who took the time to enter January’s tutor project, which challenged us to go against convention and photograph against the light.
+Thank you to everyone on one of our online photography courses who took the time to enter January’s tutor project, which challenged us to go against convention and photograph against the light.

 This is a difficult and challenging process in terms of controlling exposure, but we are extremely impressed by the high standard of entries this month, especially with he creativity used to explore the contre-jour style in a whole host of settings.

 The images you captured used the high contrast lighting conditions to draw attention to shapes in nature, the built environment and portraiture and we hope this is a style of photography you will continue to explore.